MicrosoftDocs/cloud-adoption-framework/docs/scenarios/aks/eslz-security-governance-and-compliance.md

 AKS has several interfaces to other Azure services like Azure Active Directory, Azure Storage, and Azure Networking that require special attention during the planning phase.
 AKS also adds extra complexity that requires you to consider applying the same security, governance, and compliance mechanisms and controls as in the rest of your infrastructure landscape.

+## Design considerations

+- Decide whether the cluster's control plane is accessible via the internet, which is the default, or only within a specific virtual network as a private cluster.

+- Consider using [Azure Defender for Kubernetes](/azure/security-center/defender-for-kubernetes-introduction) for threat detection.

+- Evaluate using the built-in [AppArmor](/azure/aks/operator-best-practices-cluster-security#app-armor) Linux security module to limit actions that containers can perform, like read, write, execute, or system functions like mounting filesystems.

+- Evaluate using [secure computing (seccomp)](/azure/aks/operator-best-practices-cluster-security#secure-computing) at the process level to limit the process calls that containers can perform.

 ## Design recommendations

 - Limit access to the [Kubernetes cluster configuration](/azure/aks/control-kubeconfig-access) file by using Azure role-based access control.

 - [Secure pod access to resources](/azure/aks/developer-best-practices-pod-security#secure-pod-access-to-resources).
 Provide the least number of permissions, and avoid using root or privileged escalation.

-- Evaluate using the built-in [AppArmor](/azure/aks/operator-best-practices-cluster-security#app-armor) Linux security module to limit actions that containers can perform, like read, write, execute, or system functions like mounting filesystems.

-- Evaluate using [secure computing (seccomp)](/azure/aks/operator-best-practices-cluster-security#secure-computing) at the process level to limit the process calls that containers can perform.

 - Use [Pod-managed identities](/azure/aks/operator-best-practices-identity#use-pod-managed-identities) and [Azure Key Vault Provider for Secrets Store CSI Driver](https://github.com/Azure/secrets-store-csi-driver-provider-azure) to protect secrets, certificates, and connection strings.